ReSurfEMG/ReSurfEMG/docs/developers.rst

 Follow the instructions on the readme

-Similar to above, this will create a virtual environment, build `conda` package, install it and then add development dependencies to what was installed.
+This will create a virtual environment, build
+`conda` package, install it and then add development dependencies to what was installed.